Tackle Unprecedented Growth in Bandwidth Demand with Segment Routing and Cisco Metro Fabric Architecture

 Exponential bandwidth growth brought on by more digitally savvy people and businesses is placing unprecedented pressure on service providers' network architecture.
 Such bandwidth demand is only going to grow, and fast.

-Today’s 4G networks can support roughly 4,000 devices per square mile.
-Networks providing 5G connectivity will effectively double that, boasting a capacity to support up to 3 million devices per square mile.
-To put that into perspective, New York City covers just over 300 square miles — that’s nearly 1 billion devices supported by 5G networks in the Big Apple alone.
+Today's 4G networks can support roughly 4,000 devices per square mile.
+Networks providing 5G connectivity will dramatically increase that figure to roughly 3 million devices per square mile.
+To put that into perspective, New York City covers more than 300 square miles, which translates into nearly 1 billion devices needing connectivity in the Big Apple alone.

 Service providers and other large enterprises, whose legacy network architectures simply weren't built for such high workloads, need to be refreshed.
 If they aren't, those networks risk failing completely.